The reverential Walt Whitman was a poet who lived the way he wrote — richly, personally and courageously.

 Tom Cruise stars as Ethan Hunt in John Woo’s Mission Impossible: Ghost Protocol.
 We’re all born with the physical fear of falling which makes death-defying stunts so fun to watch.
 Unfortunately, a lot of us extend this fear of falling to other things, and stop our dreams from ever taking flight.

 So how do we overcome our fears?
 Unlearning our fears, like our learning of them, takes both time and effort.
-We cannot expect to all this indoctrination or influence that have taken so many years to accumulate with a small commitment to its elimination.
+We cannot expect to discard indoctrination or influence that have taken so many years to accumulate with a small commitment to change.
 Both practice and patience are requirements.
 This is when we must apply our intelligence.
 The brain is the “how-to” center of our being.
 If it doesn’t know the answer, it’ll guide you to where you can find the answer, be it in the form of books, formal education, or genuine mentorship/guidance.

 It won’t be easy.
 Nothing good ever is.
 There’s no shortcuts to achieving real knowledge/mastery just as there aren’t any for love.
 We have to earn it and we have to fight for it.
 Because when we don’t fight for ourselves, we’ll succumb to chance and we’ll give in to entropy (laziness) and emptiness.
 Sustained emptiness leads to apathy and anger.
 Complaint, criticism and condemnation soon follows that.
 Those who stay “there” too long, stop fighting their fears and begin to fight with others.
 That frustrated energy has to go somewhere.